JauraSeerat/CMPUT-622-Project/README.md

   Chris Tran, Skim AI’s Machine Learning Researcher - https://skimai.com/fine-tuning-bert-for-sentiment-analysis/

 ## Run instruction
-The notebooks are Jupyter notebook, so it could be run on the [Google Colab](https://colab.research.google.com/?utm_source=scs-index) by cloning the github repository.
+- The notebooks are Jupyter notebook, so it could be run on the [Google Colab](https://colab.research.google.com/?utm_source=scs-index) by cloning the github repository.
 The dependencies are installed in the Jupyter notebook itself.
 So, you would require to run those cell in jupyter notebook to install dependencies.

+- The dataset file should be uploaded from your local machine.
+Therefore, please download and choose the file when you run the cell for downloading the dataset.

+- You should use a GPU session of colab to run it, or you will consume lots of time.